vigorprotocol/constitution/constitution.md

 3.3.
 Candidates can withdraw anytime from the VIGOR DAC and this action will be permanently recorded on the blockchain.
 Candidates that withdraw can unstake immediately.

 3.4.
 Candidates can be removed by DAC proposal from the VIGOR DAC and this action will be permanently recorded on the blockchain.
 Candidates that are removed cannot unstake until after the stake lockup period which is configurable by DAC proposal.
-Removed candidates will not be able to join again before 6 calendar months.
+Removed Candidates will not be able to join again before 6 calendar months.

 ## 4. CUSTODIANS

 4.1.
 Custodians for the next period are elected by vote of the current Custodian Board, amongst the existing pool of registered Candidates, a configurable number of Candidates receiving the highest number of votes being appointed to serve as Custodian.
 The Candidates so elected constitute the Custodian Board.
 In the event of a tie, priority will be alphabetical by account name.

 4.2.
-Each Custodian is entitled to cast a certain number of votes (a configure number by DAC proposal) to elect the Custodian Board for the next period.
+Each Custodian is entitled to cast a certain number of votes (a configurable number by DAC proposal) to elect the Custodian Board for the next period.
 Each voter is limited to casting one vote per recipient.

 4.3.
 Each Custodian is entitled to issue a Proposal on any topic to the Custodian Board, including involving expenditure of fiat or crypto holdings of any kind, as long as such Proposal is compatible with the VIGOR DAC Core Principles and overall with this Constitution.

 4.4.
 Each Custodian is entitled to sign the approval of any given Proposal.
 Each proposal requiring a minimum threshold of required approvals before execution.

 4.5.
-By DAC propsal, Custodians can change all configurations in the DAC.
+By DAC proposal, Custodians can change all configurations in the DAC.

 4.6.
 Votes to elect Custodians are tallied once per period.
 The period length is configurable by DAC proposal.
 Each Custodian shall therefore hold office for the term of one period, commencing whenever anyone successfully calls the newperiod action on the DAC contract which is callable at a frequency of at most once per period without any required permissions.